TUESDAY RULES

 a.
 All players must participate in a minimum of 4 games during the season to be eligible for the playoffs.

 b.
-Players trades may be made to another team if the players are of equal rating and any manager or players involved have approved of
+Players trades may be made to another team if the players are of equal rating and any manager or players involved have approved of any team change.

 c.
-If a player expresses a desire, for personal or any other reasons, to leave his present team, he must request a trade to his manager to
+If a player expresses a desire, for personal or any other reasons, to leave his present team, he must request a trade to his manager to another team.
+The proposed trade must be approved by the Executive Committee by a majority vote to ensure the parity of the league is maintained.

 d.
 All players present for a game must be put in the batting order unless injured or ill.